-As an "innovator in the industry," we will launch new initiatives and strive to ge
+As an "innovator in the industry," we will launch new initiatives and strive to generate stable profits by enhancing profitability.

 External Environment

 Along with the slow decline of the player population since 1995, there has been a long-term downtrend in the overall number of pachinko halls, as well as in the number of machines installed and in annual machine turnover.
 On the other hand, the opening of large pachinko halls and an increase in locations of major hall operators has been causing a rise in the number of machines installed per pachinko hall.